 Can I stockpile my red diesel?

-No, HMRC is advising any non-exempt customers to plan their red diesel purchase/usage up to the 1st April 2022.
+No, HMRC has advised any non-exempt customers to plan their red diesel purchase/usage up to the 1st April 2022.
 So make sure you only buy what you will use by this date.

 What do I do if I have rebated diesel fuel in my storage tank?